Shania Twain: Personal life

 Twain met producer Robert John "Mutt" Lange after he heard her original songs and singing from her debut album; he offered to produce and write songs with her.
 Having spoken on the phone for many months, they met at Nashville's Fan Fair in June 1993 and became close.
 They were married on December 28, 1993, and had a son, Eja (pronounced "Asia"), on August 12, 2001.

 On May 15, 2008, it was announced that they were separating after Lange had an affair with Twain's best friend, Marie-Anne Thiébaud.
 Their divorce was finalized on June 9, 2010.
 On December 20, 2010, it was reported that Twain was engaged to Swiss Nestlé executive Frédéric Thiébaud, Marie-Anne's former husband.
 They were married on January 1, 2011, in Rincón, Puerto Rico.
+Upon this marriage, Twain became stepmother to Frédéric and Marie-Anne's daughter.

-She is a vegetarian and a devotee of Sant Mat, an Eastern spiritual philosophy.
-In 2010 she created Shania Kids Can, a charity designed to address the needs of neglected children who are frequently overlooked by social assistance programs.
+She is a devotee of Sant Mat, an Eastern spiritual philosophy.
+In 2010, Twain created Shania Kids Can, a charity designed to address the needs of neglected children who are frequently overlooked by social assistance programs.
 Her autobiography, From This Moment On, was published on March 27, 2011.
 She is a long-time resident of Corseaux, Switzerland, where her son was born, and she also owns properties in Las Vegas and the Bahamas.

+Twain's father's half-brother is the well-known Dutch country singer Henk Wijngaard, famous for his truck-driving country songs.

+In 2026, Twain stated she is a vegetarian.